mgreenhough/PTT/Docs/FirmwareSpec.md

 ## **NOTE:**

-- One of the main intentions of the LEARN and PTT functions is purely to arbitrarily (115,200) **oversample unknown** serial commands at an **unknown** baud rate.
-Record and store the commands.
-Then retransmit the same commands at the same oversampled baud rate (115,200) with the intention that the radio will receive the commands and interpret them at its own baud rate ie. 57,600 for GME.
-We are not decoding or frame matching.
+### When learning and retransmitting TXstart and TXstop commands, the device is **intentionally agnostic to the radio’s actual baud rate.** Different radios may use different commands and baud rates.
+To handle this, the device **oversamples all incoming serial commands at 115,200 baud,** records the raw waveform, and stores it.
+During retransmission, the commands are sent at the **same oversampled rate (115,200 baud),** relying on the radio to interpret them at its native baud (e.g., 57,600 baud for GME) and sample mid bit. **No baud detection, decoding or frame matching is performed** — the system purely matches waveforms.

 - In this document:
   - "SP(X)" means serial.println(X) in the GUI.